gardener/gardener/hack/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>CABundle is a certificate bundle which will be installed onto every host machine of shoot cluster targetting this profile.</p>
+<p>CABundle is a certificate bundle which will be installed onto every host machine of shoot cluster targeting this profile.</p>
 </td>
 </tr>
 <tr>